dirigible-io/dirigible-io.github.io/help/concepts_generation.md

 {{ page.title }}
 ===

-Template based generation of artifacts helps for developer productivity in the initial phase of building the application.
+Template-based generation of artifacts helps for developer productivity in the initial phase of building the application.
 There are several application components that have similar behavior and often very similar implementation.

 A prominent example is [entity service](concepts_entity_service.html).
 It has several predefined methods based on [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) concepts and [HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) - GET, POST, PUT, DELETE on an entity level as well as a list of all entities.
 Additionally, the most notable storage for the entity data is the RDBMS provided by the platform.